 Carol has North American experience in relation to the settlement of Chilean refugees and welfare services for Puerto Rican and Cuban migrants, and has undertaken research in South Australia in the area of refugee services for unaccompanied humanitarian minors.
 Carol has developed and teaches in a Graduate Certificate in Loss, Grief & Trauma.

 Carol brings to STTARS her expertise in service delivery, strategy and research that will assist in developing innovative and contemporary approaches to agency structure and service delivery.

 Perla Soberon-Brittle is self-employed as a Certified Bookkeeper, and is a Fellow of the Institute of Certified Bookkeepers.

-Perla is also political scientist by training, and a survivor of the Argentine dark days of the "dirty war", (A name used by the Argentine Military Government for a period of State Terrorism).
-She is a firm believer in the UN Conventions on Human Rights, on the Status of Refugees and the Women Empowerment Principles (WEPs), and believes that to achieve change globally, one must work locally.
+Perla is also a political scientist by training, and a survivor of the dark days of Argentine's "dirty war" (a name used by the Argentine Military Government for a period of State Terrorism).
+She is a firm believer in the UN Conventions on Human Rights on the Status of Refugees and the Women's Empowerment Principles (WEPs), and believes that to achieve change globally, one must work locally.

-Perla has a life-long commitment to help women, of any background to reach their full potential, particularly those who have suffered persecution, humiliation, or torture.
-Working as an interpreter and translator at the Migration Museum, together with her personal values of liberty and justice in civil society and her ability to build relationships, she has been able to work towards fulfilling this commitment.
+Perla's life-long commitment has been to help women of any background to reach their full potential, particularly those who have suffered persecution, humiliation, or torture.
+Through her work as an interpreter and translator at the Migration Museum, together with her personal values of liberty and justice in civil society and her ability to build relationships, she has been able to work towards fulfilling this commitment.

 In 2017, David was honoured to be selected to participate in the Governor’s Leadership Foundation course facilitated by the Leaders Institute of SA, where his skills were further refined, and where he strengthened his commitment to the importance of ethical and adaptive leadership that finds a balance between both contractual guidelines, best practice, and the ethics of empowerment, human rights, and social justice.